openedx/open-edx-proposals/oeps/processes/oep-0053-proc-package-release.rst

 Abstract
 ========

-This document proposes a standard package release process to be followed across the Open edX community.
+This document proposes a standard Python package release process to be followed across the Open edX community.

 Motivation
 ==========

-We recently shifted the CI from Travis to Github Actions which led us to move the package release process to Github Actions as well.
+We recently shifted the CI from Travis to GitHub Actions which led us to move the package release process to GitHub Actions as well.
 During this process, we observed some problems in the current package release process.
 The package release process is comprised of several manual steps.
-Once the changes are pushed, we've to update the changelogs, bump the version number then create a tag or Github release which finally triggers the final package release.
+Once the changes are pushed, we update the changelogs, bump the version number then create a tag or GitHub release which finally triggers the final package release.
 As all these steps need to be done manually, sometimes things get missed.
 For instance, you made changes, bumped the version, and created a release but forgot to add changelogs.
-Moreover, we prefer to publish releases on tags but also want to keep Github releases aligned with PyPI releases so that release history could be found in the GitHub repository as well.
+Moreover, we prefer to publish releases on tags but also want to keep GitHub releases aligned with PyPI releases so that release history could be found in the GitHub repository as well.

 To solve these above-mentioned issues, we have automated the package release process.
-Initially, we looked for packages that could do the job but the available packages don't provide much control so we created a pipeline using a set of Github workflows to achieve the goal.
-By using the release process proposed in the OEP we’ll be able to achieve the following:
+Initially, we looked for packages that could do the job but the available packages don't provide much control so we created a pipeline using a set of GitHub workflows to achieve the goal.
+By using the release process in this OEP we’ll be able to achieve the following:

 * Just push the changes and the release pipeline will automatically take care of the rest of the process.
 * Trigger release on tag creation
-* Keep Github releases aligned with the PyPI releases
+* Keep GitHub releases aligned with the PyPI releases
 * Encourage usage of conventional commits

 Specification
 =============

-Github has a feature to create workflow templates to be used across the organization, which helps standardize the processes.
+GitHub has a feature to create workflow templates to be used across the organization, which helps standardize the processes.
 We’ve written some workflow templates to automate the package release process in edX owned python packages.
-Some of these templates use reusable Github workflows and custom Github actions to achieve the goal while keeping a single source of truth and making workflow templates simple.
+Some of these templates use reusable GitHub workflows and custom GitHub actions to achieve the goal while keeping a single source of truth and making workflow templates simple.

 How to set up?